 This is not free software.
 You are hereby licensed to use this software for evaluation purposes without charge.
 The software comes with a restriction that it displays up to 10 switch ports at a time.
-To remove the restriction, you need to purchase a license.
+To remove the restriction, you need to purchase a licence.

 GRANT OF LICENCE

 The software is licensed, not sold.
-Upon purchase of a license, SoftPerfect Research grants you non-exclusive, non-transferable rights to use the Software according to the terms of this EULA.
-There are the following two types of license issued for this software:
+Upon purchase of a licence, SoftPerfect Research grants you non-exclusive, non-transferable rights to use the Software according to the terms of this EULA.
+There are the following two types of licence issued for this software:

 DISTRIBUTION OF LICENCE KEYS

-Except for the specific purposes described in the GRANT OF LICENSE section of this EULA, license keys issued by SoftPerfect Research may not be distributed by any person or organisation or their agents without written permission from the copyright holder, SoftPerfect Research.
+Except for the specific purposes described in the GRANT OF LICENCE section of this EULA, licence keys issued by SoftPerfect Research may not be distributed by any person or organisation or their agents without written permission from the copyright holder, SoftPerfect Research.

 Unauthorised modification, decompilation or reverse engineering of the program or any subset of the program without written permission from the copyright holder is strictly prohibited.

 TERMS OF ACCEPTANCE

-Installation or use of this program signifies acceptance of the terms and conditions of the license.
+Installation or use of this program signifies acceptance of the terms and conditions of the licence.
 If you do not agree with the terms and conditions, you must not install the software, or remove the software from your computer(s) if it is already installed.
 SoftPerfect Research reserves all rights not expressly granted here.